 The organization of Defense of Degree is governed by the State Board of Educator Certification standards and competencies, DBU/InTASC competencies, and DBU’s Educator Preparation Provider competencies in addition to specific field of study competencies.

 The Defense of Degree will be used to assess your development as you proceed through your designated program.
 Candidates who do not have all required documents and “signature assessments” uploaded into TaskStream will not be allowed to proceed to the next level as designed by these Transition Points:

 Transition Point One: Requirements for Program Admission

 Transition Point Three: Requirements for Program Continuance

 Transition Point Five: Requirements for Program Evaluation

-It is the candidates’ responsibility to meet with their designed program director and/or advisor to discuss the e-portfolio required documents, checkpoint scoring, foundational elements rubric, and the competency artifacts rubric.
+It is the candidates’ responsibility to meet with their designed program director and/or advisor to discuss the Defense of Degree required documents, checkpoint scoring, foundational elements rubric, and the competency artifacts rubric.